Home Recipes Easy Meatballs in Tomato Soup Recipe

 If you’re like me and cringe at the thought of wasting food, then you’ll be happy to know this recipe can be frozen.

-It can be stored up three months, be sure to use a freezer-safe air-tight container.
+It can be stored for up to three months; be sure to use a freezer-safe air-tight container.

 When potatoes are thawed and reheated, the texture of the potato can change and become much more grainy, which is not a pleasant feeling in your mouth.